TechWriterP/microsoft-writing-style-guide-tutorial/docs/index.md

-# Microsoft Style Guide Tutorial
+# Microsoft Writing Style Guide Tutorial

 Welcome!
 This tutorial site helps you master the Microsoft Writing Style Guide with structured, practical modules.
 Choose a module to begin.